Happiness in the Pursuit

 But we remain just independent enough to ask uncomfortable questions.

-And perhaps every healthy community needs people like that.
+And perhaps every healthy and growing community needs people like that.

 Not to disrupt for the sake of disruption.